AdaScanPro

 Restaurant Websites Are Easy Lawsuit Targets

-Restaurants are among the most frequently sued businesses for ADA website violations.
-Online menus, ordering platforms, and reservation systems must be accessible or you face demand letters averaging $10,000-$25,000.
+Restaurants are among the most frequently sued small businesses for ADA website violations.
+Online menus, ordering platforms, and reservation systems must be accessible or you risk demand letters that typically settle for $5,000-$30,000.

 96%

-Restaurants have become the highest-volume target for ADA website lawsuits by case count.
-Plaintiffs' law firms specifically target restaurant websites because they are almost universally non-compliant, they qualify as places of public accommodation, and restaurant owners typically settle quickly to avoid litigation costs.
+Restaurants are a frequent target for ADA website lawsuits.
+Plaintiffs' law firms target restaurant websites because they are very often non-compliant, they qualify as places of public accommodation, and restaurant owners typically settle quickly to avoid litigation costs.
 The most common vector is the online menu.
-A menu published as an image or an inaccessible PDF triggers a demand letter that costs $10,000-$25,000 to settle.
+A menu published as an image or an inaccessible PDF can trigger a demand letter that typically costs $5,000-$30,000 to settle.
 With third-party ordering platforms adding another layer of accessibility complexity, restaurant owners face legal risk from multiple directions.
-The April 2026 federal deadline will make enforcement even easier for plaintiffs' attorneys targeting the restaurant industry.
+No federal deadline protects restaurants either way: as private businesses they can be sued at any time, and web accessibility filings hit a record pace in 2026.

 The Restaurants Accessibility Challenge